-- (a) To the new location at the beginning of the attachment, and return at the end of it; - (b) To return to the base location for approved training courses during the attachment to the peripheral hospital, provided a refund of travelling costs for this purpose is limited to an average of not more than once a month; and - (c) Where it is planned at the outset that the period of attachment is to be for more than three months, the cost of actual and reasonable fares for an Employee's family to move to the new location should also be met.
-If in these circumstances the Employee's own car is used a private car allowance on transfer rates is to be paid.
+- (a) To the new location at the beginning of the attachment, and return at the end of it: - (b) To return to the base location for approved training courses during the attachment to the peripheral hospital, provided a refund of travelling costs for this purpose is limited to an average of not more than once a month; and - (c) Where it is planned at the outset that the period of attachment is to be for more than three months, the cost of actual and reasonable fares for an employee's family to move to the new location should also be met.
+If in these circumstances the employee's own car is used the mileage rate in clause 28.8 is to be paid.